 Download transcript (PDF)

-SPEAKER: Brains On is supported in part by a grant from the National Science Foundation.
+CHILD 2: Brains On is supported, in part, by a grant from the National Science Foundation.

 [MUSIC PLAYING]